athulvis/l4latex/README.md

 # L 4 LaTeX

-A 2 -day Workshop on Introduction to LaTeX
+A 2 -day Workshop on Introduction to LaTeX on 05 February 2022 organized by *Poetry of Reality*

 ## Day 1